What is a Tender Offer?

 Regulations on Tender Offers

 The second standout regulation is Regulation 14E established by the U.S. Securities and Exchange Commission (SEC).
 This regulation set up rules that must be followed by the individual(s) looking to acquire the bulk of a company’s stock through a tender offer.
-One such rule makes it illegal for anyone to submit a tender offer if they aren’t entirely sure that they will have the means to seal the deal.
-It is because doing so would make the price of the stock fluctuate significantly and make it easier for the price to be manipulated in the market.
+One such rule makes it illegal for anyone to submit an offer if they aren’t entirely sure that they will have the financial means to seal the deal.
+This is because doing so would make the price of the stock fluctuate significantly and make it easier for the price to be manipulated in the market.
 The regulation also covers a number of other issues, including:

 - Additional tender offer practices that are not legal